Suryadeo Singh

-Suryadeo Singh (27 December 1939 – 15 June 1991) was an Indian politician and union leader from Jharkhand.
+Suryadeo Singh (27 December 1939 – 15 June 1991) was an Indian mafia leader and politician from Jharkhand.

+He ran a protection racket in Dhanbad and was a major financier for the Janata Party.
+In 1977, he won assembly elections on JP's ticket and became a close associate to future Prime Minister Chandra Shekhar.
+As of 1984, he had at least 17 murder charges.
+He was arrested in 1988 over the charges of murder, extortion, and rioting but he was later released.

 He was a Member of Legislative Assembly (MLA) from the Jharia constituency between 1977 and 1991.
 He was the founder and chairman of Janta Majdoor Sangh, a trade union in Jharkhand.

-Death

-Suryadeo Singh died on 15 June 1991 in Dhanbad, Jharkhand during his visit to Ranchi High Court.
+He died on 15 June 1991 in Dhanbad, Jharkhand during his visit to Ranchi High Court.